danidiaz/hs-scripts/README.md

 cd into the repo, and execute:

-cabal exec -- ghc -main-is MyScript -o MyScript scripts\MyScript.hs
+cabal exec -- ghc -main-is MyScript scripts\MyScript.hs